 GLOBAL EVENTS FOR FASHION PROFESSIONALS

-Fashion and Artificial Intelligence: Technologies geared towards more sustainable manufacturing practices
+Fashion and AI: Technologies geared towards more sustainable manufacturing practices

 When it comes to aligning production with demand to avoid overproduction and boost the creative potential of designers, a number of artificial intelligence tools exist, like those of Livetrend, Heuritech and Refabric.
 For the garment manufacturing field, however, many hurdles remain.